credoweb/recruitment/developer-ios-task.md

 If you feel like you want to show us what you're are really capable of, here is a list of potential enhancements that we have come up with.
 You can always go the extra mile and do not limit yourself to it if you think of any other possible feature enhancement that you want to include in your submission.

-- Infinite scrolling (loading in more episodes as you scroll).
 - A search functionality based on news title.